Middle School

 Grade 8

-English 8 studies the literary genre, including the short story, novel, poetry, and drama.
-Students examine protagonists from diverse backgrounds as they explore what influences a character’s decision-making and empathize with perspectives different from their own.
-Students work to develop a range of skills throughout the year, including the critical reading of literary sources, annotation, note-taking, analytical thinking and writing, the crafting and presentation of clear arguments supported by appropriate evidence, the pre-writing, drafting, revision and editing stages of the writing process, the mastery of proper grammar form and sophisticated vocabulary usage, and research using library and internet resources.
-Texts include Much Ado About Nothing, by William Shakespeare, Brown Girl Dreaming by Jacqueline Woodson and March: Book One, by Andrew Aydin and John Lewis.
+Students in English 8 study various literary genres, including short stories, novels, poetry, and drama.
+Students examine protagonists from diverse backgrounds as they explore the forces that influence a character's decision-making and empathize with perspectives different from their own.
+Students work to develop a range of reading skills throughout the year, including the critical reading of literary texts, annotation, note-taking, analytical thinking, and discussion.
+As writers, students focus on crafting clear analytical arguments (theses) supported by appropriate evidence and close-reading analysis; drafting, revision, and editing stages of the writing process; skill in incorporating correct syntax and grammatical usage, as well as an ability to use clear and precise vocabulary.

 Mathematics

-The Middle School mathematics program progresses from higher elementary mathematics through Pre-Algebra to Algebra I, and in some cases, Geometry.
-The curriculum encompasses comprehension and practical applications, using a variety of hands-on, manipulative resources.
+The Middle School mathematics program progresses from higher elementary mathematics to Pre-Algebra to Algebra I, and in some cases, Geometry.
+The curriculum encompasses comprehension and practical applications, privileges an in-depth understanding of mathematical concepts, and uses various hands-on, manipulative resources.
 Through the study of mathematics, students cultivate a sense of confidence and pride, a desire for discovery, skills of cooperation, and joy.
-Students are challenged to stretch their math knowledge in developmentally appropriate ways.
-Students will take a math placement test for the high school to ensure the best placement for Grade 9.
+In addition, students are challenged to stretch their math knowledge in developmentally appropriate ways.

 Grade 5